When Evaluating Furnace Replacement Costs, Always Consider The Long Term Investment

 How Can a New Furnace Save Me Money?

-With a new, energy efficient furnace, not only will you experience a more comfortable home, you will also enjoy lower utility bills.
+With a new, energy-efficient furnace, not only will you experience a more comfortable home, but you will also enjoy lower utility bills.
 This long-term savings helps to offset the upfront cost of purchasing a new unit.
-The actual savings will vary according to whether you have a gas or electric furnace, how often you use your furnace, energy prices and the size of your home.
+The actual savings will vary according to whether you have a gas or electric furnace, how often you use your furnace, energy prices, and the size of your home.
 However, if you upgrade from a furnace that has a 70% AFUE to one with a 96% AFUE, your furnace will be a full 26% more efficient, which can reduce your monthly bill by 26%.
-Over time, this constitutes a significant savings.
+Over time, this constitutes a significant saving.

 Manufacturers and retailers also offer rebates and rewards.
 As you shop around for the right furnace and installation contractor, be sure to ask about any programs that you may be able to take advantage of in order to reduce the overall cost of a new furnace.
 If you can double or triple down on these types of savings programs, you can save thousands on the cost of a new furnace.